monome/docs/norns/engine-study-1.md

 trig	function: 0x4fa410
 ```

 The *path* we provide the `include` function is also very important -- it specifies where the compiler should look to round out a script's functionality.
-In order for any script to find and initialize our `BloopSynth`'s Lua file, we provide the exact path (eg. `'engine_study/lib/bloopsynth_engine'`).
+In order for any script to find and initialize our `Moonshine`'s Lua file, we provide the exact path (eg. `'engine_study/lib/moonshine_engine'`).

 ### readying distribution {#distro}

-To distribute our `BloopSynth` engine to others, we could use the following architecture:
+To distribute our `Moonshine` engine to others, we could use the following architecture:

 ```
-bloopsynth/
+moonshine/
   lib/
-    Engine_BloopSynth.sc
+    Engine_Moonshine.sc
-    bloopsynth_engine.lua
+    moonshine_engine.lua
-  bloopsynth.lua
+  moonshine.lua
 ```

 #### the example script {#example-script}

-While we've made it easier for another script to use our `BloopSynth` engine by providing a companion Lua library file, we can ensure success + legibility by including a simple example script (in the filetree above, this is the `bloopsynth.lua` file) which clarifies usage.
+While we've made it easier for another script to use our `Moonshine` engine by providing a companion Lua library file, we can ensure success + legibility by including a simple example script (in the filetree above, this is the `moonshine.lua` file) which clarifies usage.

 The `SC engine study: import + initialize` [snippet above](#import) is a fine starting point: